Danielskry/Awesome-RAG/README.md

 ## 📊 Metrics

 - [Euclidean Distance](https://en.wikipedia.org/wiki/Euclidean_distance)
-  - Measures the straight line distance between two vectors in Euclidean space.
+  - Measure of distance between vectors in Euclidean space.
-  - Lower values indicate closer vectors.
   - Effective for dense and continuous feature vectors.
   - Often used in clustering algorithms like K-means.
 - [Cosine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity)
-  - Measures the cosine of the angle between two vectors in a multi dimensional space
+  - Measure of similarity between vectors in a multi-dimensional space.
-  - Values range from -1 to 1, where 1 means the vectors are identical, 0 means they are orthogonal, and -1 means they are diametrically opposed.
   - Commonly used in text and document similarity, such as when the direction of the vectors is more important than their magnitude.
 - [Dot Product](https://en.wikipedia.org/wiki/Dot_product)
-  - Measures the magnitude of projection of one vector onto another.
+  - Measure of projection between vectors indicating similarity.
-  - Higher values indicate greater similarity.
   - Simple and efficient, often used in combination with other methods.
 - [Manhattan Distance (L1 Norm)](https://medium.com/swlh/different-types-of-distances-used-in-machine-learning-ec7087616442)
-  - Measures the sum of absolute differences between the vector components.
+  - Sum of absolute differences between vector components.
   - Useful for grid-like data structures and when the differences are uniformly distributed.
 - [Minkowski Distance](https://en.wikipedia.org/wiki/Minkowski_distance)
-  - Generalized distance metric, including both Euclidean and Manhattan distances.
+  - Generalized metric combining Euclidean and Manhattan distances.
   - Particularly effective for numerical datasets when comparing the similarity in magnitude among multiple data point vectors.
 - [Jaccard Similarity](https://en.wikipedia.org/wiki/Jaccard_index)
-  - Measures the similarity between two sets by comparing the size of the intersection and the union of the sets.
-  - Values range from 0 to 1, where 1 indicates identical sets.
+  - Measure of overlap between sets.
   - Commonly used for binary or categorical data.
 - [Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance)
-  - Measures the number of positions at which the corresponding elements are different.
+  - Measure of difference between binary data sequences.
   - Used for binary strings or categorical data.
 - [Mahalanobis Distance](https://en.wikipedia.org/wiki/Mahalanobis_distance)
-  - Measures the distance between a point and a distribution.
-  - Takes into account the correlations of the data set.
+  - Measure considering correlations in data distribution.
   - Valuable when the data has correlations.
 - [Pearson Correlation Coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient)
-  - Measures the linear correlation between two sets of data.
+  - Measure of linear correlation between two variables.
-  - Values range from -1 to 1, where 1 indicates perfect positive correlation, -1 indicates perfect negative correlation, and 0 indicates no correlation.
   - Useful for understanding the linear relationship between variables.

 ## 💾 Databases